Battle of Krosno Odrzańskie: The battle

+Aftermath

 Despite winning the battle, the German army did not gain a significant strategic victory.
 Soon after the battle, the campaign of the Duchy of Bohemia against Poland, that was supposed to aid German forces, has been stopped by Moravians allied with Poland.
 Additionally, the allied of armies the Duchy of Saxony and Confederacy of the Veleti had retreated after pillaging the border regions of Poland.
 In that situation, German forces become threatened by Polish armies, which made Henry II order his army to retreat back to the Holy Roman Empire.
 While in retreat, they were caught by Polish forces, which lead to them losing in the Battle of Dadosesani Land.